Empress Sisi: solve the myths of a legend

 The personal chef of the emperor Franz Josef wanted to serve the empress a very special dish: It should be fluffy and light like a cloud and taste so delicious that you couldn't get enough of it.
 It was well known that Sisi loved sweets privately, which is why the chef created the Kaiserinnenschmarrn (the female version of “Kaiserschmarrn”) - especially for Empress Sisi.
 However, the emperor should have misheard the taste of the dish and so the creation for Sisi became the famous Kaiserschmarrn (the male version of “Kaiserschmarrn”).

-Fit like Empress Elisabeth of Austria
+Fit like Empress Sisi of Austria

 However, the empress could not eat large quantities of the famous dish “Kaiserschmarrn”, she was very careful about her weight.
 The everyday life of the Empress was determined by a strict sports program, she had her own sports room set up in the Imperial Palace for this purpose.